-- A. A bus system can be thought of of as a set of wires that the individual components connect to. - 1.
+- 5. On multi-processor systems, bus transactions may also be used for INTER-PROCESSOR COMMUNICATION.
+(Coprocessors are typically part of the CPU chip, so they can be accessed without using the bus.) - D. A parallel bus system can be thought of of as a set of wires that the individual components connect to.
 These wires include some for carrying addresses, some for carrying information, and some for control.